Skip to main content

 5. Other agents on those channels pick up the events, continuing the chain

-6. Events on channels with an HTTP stream sink are streamed to the client
+6. Events on channels with an SSE proxy are streamed to the client

 Start Event → Main Channel → Agent A → Processing Channel → Agent B → Client Channel → SSE